JujuAdams/protect-your-savefiles/README.md

 &nbsp;

 Let's talk about "hashing algorithms".
-Hashing can refer to many things, but here it's also a particular type of cryptographic function.
+Hashing can refer to many things, but here we mean particular type of cryptographic function.
 A good hashing function has many properties, but let's focus on the important ones:

 1) A hashing function takes a single input and gives a single output (of a fixed size);
 2) If you run the hashing function twice on two slightly different inputs, the outputs should be different;